 - Lease payments, and running costs for machinery for the business

 Am I using all my tax credits and tax reliefs?

-Keep your accountant up-to-date on your personal circumstances so they can adjust your tax credits and tax reliefs accordingly.
-Your accountant can help reduce your tax liability by indicating which credits and reliefs you are eligible for.
+Keep your accountant up-to-date on your personal circumstances so they can adjust your tax credits and reliefs accordingly.
+Your accountant can help reduce your tax liability by indicating which schemes you are eligible for.
 This is a list of popular ways to reduce your tax bill, but not an exhaustive list.
-Everyone’s tax bill and business expenditures are different.
+Everyone’s tax and business expenditures are different.

 If you are unsure what tax schemes you are entitled to, we’re happy to help.
 Talk to a member of our Client Services team to discuss how to minimise your business’s tax.